fonnesbeck/Bios6301/slides/lecture10_oop.md

 The original R structure for classes, S3 is still the dominant class paradigm in R use today.

-Most of R’s own built-in classes are of the S3 type.
+Most of R's own built-in classes are of the S3 type.

 An S3 class consists of a list, with a class name attribute and **dispatch** capability added.